hunterxcobby/alx-low_level_programming/0x00-hello_world/README.md

 In this task, I was to write a script that compiles a C file but does not link.
 The author specified these;
 - [x] The C file name will be saved in the variable $CFILE
-- [x]The output file should be named the same as the C file, but with the extension .o instead of .c
+- [x] The output file should be named the same as the C file, but with the extension .o instead of .c <br>
-      * Example: if the C file is main .c, the output file should be main.o
+- Example: if the C file is main .c, the output file should be main.o
-- File Name: 1-compiler
+- File Name: `1-compiler`

 **How I Went About With It.**